 Dr. S. David Bernstein

 Dr. S. David Bernstein is the Senior Forensic Psychologist and President of Forensic Consultants, LLC, a company listed in the Homeland Security Resource Directory.
 He has held appointments at Yale University School of Medicine, where he completed his doctoral internship, and Harvard University Medical School, where he completed his residency in Forensic Psychology in the Department of Law and Psychiatry.
 He has attended training with the Secret Service and currently consults with the FBI and other federal, state, and local law enforcement agencies on cases ranging from bomb threats to homicide.
-Additionally, Dr. Bernstein has been embedded in the field with law enforcement during operations when his help and expertise was seen as being needed on scene.
+Additionally, Dr. Bernstein has been embedded in the field with law enforcement during operations when his assistance and expertise was seen as being needed on scene.

 Dr. Bernstein has presented at the Association of Threat Assessment Professionals (ATAP) national conference in 2011 and 2012, and 2014, and in 2012 Dr. Bernstein was invited to speak in Kraków, Poland to members of the European law enforcement and counter-terrorism community.